 \paragraph{Radial vs. support function characterization of the identified set.} A key takeaway from Equation~\eqref{eq:caract_B} is that the identified set admits a very simple expression as a function of $S$, which is the inverse of the Minkowski gauge function of $\B$ \citep[see, e.g., Definition 1.2.4 p.137 and Proposition 3.2.4 p.157][]{hiriart2012fundamentals}, also known as the radial function of $\B$.
 This function differs from the support function $\sigma$ of $\B$, defined by $\sigma(q,F_{Y_0}, F_{X_0})=\sup_{ b\in \B} \ q'b$.
 The difference between these two functions is illustrated in Figure \ref{fig:convex}.

 The partial identification literature has largely relied on support functions, as these are powerful tools that uniquely characterize their convex sets.
-But the radial function also uniquely characterizes convex sets if, as is the case here, these sets include the origin.
-Importantly, this approach allows us to characterize the sharp identified set by minimizing a simple function over the interval $(0,1)$.
+But the radial function also uniquely characterizes convex sets if, as is the case here, these sets include the origin.\footnote{More generally, star-shaped sets are fully characterized by the radial function (and a given point, $0_p$ in our setup).
+See \cite{Molchanov17}, p.156, for more details on this point.} Importantly, this approach allows us to characterize the sharp identified set by minimizing a simple function over the interval $(0,1)$.
 In contrast, the support function approach will generally be significantly less tractable in our context as it would require solving a high-dimensional constrained optimization problem.
 Namely, using the characterization of the identified set given in Equation~(\ref{eq:caract_B_mom}) above, the support function can be obtained by solving the following program:

 where the constraint itself involves an optimization problem.
 Simulation results indicate that using the radial function rather than the support function approach does result in very large computational gains, see Online Appendix \ref{subsubsec:CPU_time} for details on this.